Learning Relevant Contextual Variables Within Bayesian Optimization: Additional experimental results

-We vary the 3 hyperparameters of \texttt{SADCBO}: $\eta \in [0, 1]$ the threshold based over the cumulative sum of sensitivity indices, which in turn regulates how many variables are selected every iteration; $\gamma \in [0,1]$, a threshold upon which a value is considered high enough to have its input added to dataset $\D^\gamma$ \Cref{eq:dgamma}, used for sensitivity analysis; and $Q$ the size of the dataset $\D^Q$ \Cref{eq:dalpha}.
+We vary the 3 hyperparameters of \texttt{SADCBO}: $\eta \in [0, 1]$ the threshold based over the cumulative sum of sensitivity indices, which in turn regulates how many variables are selected every iteration; $\gamma \in [0,1]$, a threshold upon which a value is considered high enough to have its input added to dataset $\D^\gamma$ (\Cref{eq:dgamma}), used for sensitivity analysis; and $Q$ the size of the dataset $\D^Q$ (\Cref{eq:dalpha}).

-Figure~\ref{fig:SI-ablahyper} reports the performances both for \texttt{SADCBO} (shades of red) and \texttt{SADBO} (shades of blue).
-Unsurprisingly, $\eta$ stands out as the most stringent parameter: as its value decreases, less variables are included, at which point not all relevant ones are selected, leading to reduced performances.
-Note that in a setting where there are no relevant contextual variable, lower values of $\eta$ will actually lead to better performances.
-This is investigated in Section~\ref{sec:forward}.
+Figure~\ref{fig:SI-ablahyper} reports the performances.
+Unsurprisingly, $\eta$ stands out as the most stringent parameter: as its value decreases, fewer variables are included, at which point not all relevant ones are selected, leading to reduced performances.
+Note that in a setting where there are no relevant contextual variables, lower values of $\eta$ will actually lead to better performances.
 Then, varying $\gamma \in [0,1]$ slightly affects the results: $\gamma$ increasing means that more samples are collected for sensitivity analysis, but these are less relevant for producing a reliable set of variables accounting for the fluctuations at the optimum.
 Finally, for the examples considered, $Q$ has only a limited effect, close to that of varying $\gamma$.
-This might stem from the fact that batched acquisition functions are notoriously difficult to optimize and may sometimes struggle at enforcing diversity.
+This might stem from the fact that batched acquisition functions are notoriously difficult to optimize and may sometimes struggle to enforce diversity.